EXPRESSCLUSTER/Cluster-Set/doc/2Cluster_2SD_Hyper-VRep.md

 ## Other Notes
 - Stopping the script resource and starting it again should fix replication in the event that the scripts failed or did not complete after a group move or failover.
 - Why not use Get-VMReplication to figure out which VM replication server is the Primary server and which one is the Replica server after a group move or failover?
-  Answer: When a group move occurs from server1 in cluster 1 to server2 in cluster 1, the Stop script removes VM replication from both the Primary server and the Replica server.
+  *Answer*: When a group move occurs from server1 in cluster 1 to server2 in cluster 1, the Stop script removes VM replication from both the Primary server and the Replica server.
 Since VM replication isn't set up after a group move or failover, the Get-VMReplication command will not return any result and so it is not possible to see which direction replication was going.
 - Why remove replication before moving a group or failing over?
-  Answer: This is better explained by laying out what happens when a move group or failover occurs without removing replication.
+  *Answer*: This is better explained by laying out what happens when a move group or failover occurs without removing replication.
   Scenario: Resource group is running on cluster1, server1.
 VM replication occurs with cluster1, server1 as Primary server and cluster2, server 1 as Replica server.
 The group resource is moved from server1 to server2 (standby server) within cluster1.
-  1. VM replication is still configured on cluster1, server1 -- cluster1, server1 isthe Primary server and cluster2, server1 is the Replica server.
+  1. VM replication is still configured on cluster1, server1 -- cluster1, server1 is the Primary server and cluster2, server1 is the Replica server.
 Access to the disk is lost and replication is cut off.
 The Replication State becomes *Error* and Replication Health becomes *Critical*.
   2. Cluster1, server2 has control of the disk and the start script clears the replication setting on cluster2, server1.
 It then clears the replication setting on cluster1, server2 (if it exists) before setting up VM replication from cluster1, server2 as Primary server to cluster2, server1 as Replica server.
   3. Now move the group back to cluster1, server1.
   4. VM replication is still configured on cluster1, server2 -- cluster1, server2 is the Primary server and cluster2, server1 is the Replica server.
 Access to the disk is lost and replication is cut off.
 The Replication State becomes *Error* and Replication Health becomes *Critical*.
   5. Cluster1, server1 has control of the disk again.
 The Replication State on cluster1, server1 is still *Error* and Replication Health is *Critical*.
 It is very difficult to manage replication in this condition, so replication needs to be removed from cluster1, server1 and from cluster2, server1 and set up again.
 Removing replication on the other cluster (cluster2, server1) succeeds, but removing it from the local server (cluster1, server1) often fails, leading to a failure to set up replication again.
-The Windows error message returned is "Operation not allowed for virtual machine '<VM Name>' because the configuration was not accessible.
+The Windows error message returned is "Operation not allowed for virtual machine '\<VM Name\>' because the configuration was not accessible.
 Try again later."
 "Hyper-V failed to remove replication for '\<VM Name\>': Operation aborted (0x80004004)."
 I haven't been able to figure out why the 'configuration was not accessible' but have confirmed that the disk WAS accessible.
 This is why replication is removed at the beginning of a group move or failover in the stop script.
-  Note: This problem only seemed to show up on the cluster with the Primary replication server (server1).
+  > Note: This problem only seemed to show up on the cluster with the Primary replication server (server1).
 Running the start script again (stop the script and start again from ECX Manager) would often fix the problem.
 But for some reason, calling the start script again from start.bat (if replication configuration failed) would usually not succeed.